echang505/woke-machine/README.md

 # woke-machine
-Project for BlairHacks_4 that detects blinks and notices user if user is falling asleep at the wheel https://devpost.com/software/woke-machine
+Project for BlairHacks_4 hackathon that detects blinks and notices user if user is falling asleep at the wheel https://devpost.com/software/woke-machine